ibm-cloud-docs/Registry/registry_security_enforce.md

 ### IBM-system policy
 {: #ibm-system}

 By default, a namespace-wide policy is installed for the `ibm-system` namespace.
-This policy allows all images from any container registry to be deployed into the `ibm-system` without enforcement.
-It also allows images from certain repositories that are used to configure your cluster, and to install or upgrade Image Security Enforcement.
+This policy allows all images from any container registry to be deployed into the `ibm-system` without enforcement, but you can change this part of the policy in the `.yaml` file.
+The default policy also includes certain repositories that you must leave in the `.yaml` file so that your cluster is configured correctly and can install or upgrade Image Security Enforcement.
 {:shortdesc}

 **Default `ibm-system` policy `.yaml` file**: